-As a result of the increasing use and popularity of the Internet, federal, state, and local authorities may adopt new laws and regulations governing the Internet.
-These laws and regulations may cover issues such as privacy, distribution, and content.
-The enactment of any additional laws or regulations could impede the growth of the Internet, harm our Internet initiatives, and place additional financial burdens on our business.
+Federal, state, and local authorities may adopt new laws and regulations governing the Internet, including laws and regulations covering issues such as privacy, distribution, and content.
+The enactment of any such laws or regulations could impede the growth of the Internet, harm our Internet initiatives, and place additional financial burdens on our business.